link to home page order english hebrew by subject blog: from here to fluency Links and Resources Store Locator Errata

 1. What is a ‘dictionary by subject’?

-2. How can this format help me to learn Hebrew?
+3. How can this format help me to learn Hebrew?

 A sound vocabulary is the basis of language acquisition, and is fundamental to all communication (verbal, written, listening & reading).
 By listing words according to subject, EHBS makes learning new vocabulary easy and effective.
-Research shows that vocabulary is easier to absorb and retain in context and by using subject-based resources.
+Research shows that vocabulary is easier to absorb and retain when learnt in context and using subject-based resources.

-4. How is EHBS a ‘unique reference book’?
+5. How is EHBS a ‘unique reference book’?

 • People and professionals are given in masculine and feminine forms (a unique referencing feature).

-5. How can I find the terms I am looking for?
+6. How can I find the terms I am looking for?

-6. Who is it useful for?
+7. Who is it useful for?

 All students of Modern Hebrew: